2i-Git/career-changers-site/content/sections/5-Github.en.md

     {
         header: "Lesson 2: Installing VS Code and Git CLI",
         content: '
         Visual Studio Code, otherwise known as VSCode or VSC is a text editor highly developed and optimised for writing code.
 It supports hundreds of programming languages and thousands of extensions to improve your efficiency.

-To get set up, type Visual Studio Code into your search browser and click the first link or go to https://code.visualstudio.com/.
+        VSCode is great tool to familiarise yourself with; it is used by a huge number of professionals every day.
+In fact, this site was developed using VSCode as a text editor!

-[screenshot]
+To get set up, type "Visual Studio Code" into your search browser or go to https://code.visualstudio.com/.

-You should see a screen something like this.
-It automatically detects the best version for you, but if for some reason it does not, simply click the down arrow to the right of the download button.
+The website should automatically detect the correct version for your operating system, but if for some reason it does not, simply click the down arrow to the right of the download button.
 This will display other versions for you to download.

 ###### Windows:

-Once downloading has finished you should have a file named something similar to VSCodeUserSetup-{version}.exe.
+Once downloading has finished you should have a file named something similar to "VSCodeUserSetup-{version}.exe."
 Agree to the license terms and select the options you would like.
 From there, you can launch VSC!

 ###### Mac: